Ovid/moosex-extended/README.md

 evaluating it.

-Most of this is written with bog-standard [Moose](https://metacpan.org/pod/Moose), so there's nothing terribly weird inside.
-However, there are a couple of modules which stand out.
+Most of this is written with bog-standard [Moose](https://metacpan.org/pod/Moose), so there's nothing terribly weird inside, but you may wish to note that we use [B::Hooks::AtRuntime](https://metacpan.org/pod/B%3A%3AHooks%3A%3AAtRuntime) and [true](https://metacpan.org/pod/true).
+They seem sane, but _caveat emptor_.

-We do not need `__PACKAGE__->meta->make_immutable` because we use [B::Hooks::AtRuntime](https://metacpan.org/pod/B%3A%3AHooks%3A%3AAtRuntime)'s `after_runtime` function to set it.

-We do not need a true value at the end of a module because we use [true](https://metacpan.org/pod/true).

 This module was originally released on github as `MooseX::Extreme`, but enough people pointed out that it was not extreme at all.
 That's why the